Urban Arts Fund Policies

 (Please read carefully before applying)

-- Eligibility: Any artist or team of artists working in the U.S. Preference will be given to projects with a well-planned youth development and community engagement component; first time applicants - artists and organizations who have not received funding in previous years.
-We encourage emerging artists in a variety of media
+- Eligibility: Any artist or team of artists working in the U.S. Preference will be given to projects with a well-planned youth development and community engagement component; first time applicants - artists and organizations who have not received funding in previous years; projects that exist in neighborhoods and districts which do not currently have a UAF project.
+For locations in underserved areas, please contact Mary Valdez, firstname.lastname@example.org, 720-865-4313.
+We encourage emerging artists in a variety of media.

 - Funds are allocated based on a scope of work, and dispersed through a contract generated between Denver Arts & Venues and the applicant.

-- Scope of Work (SOW); you must include a concept design sketch, budget and timeline for project.
+- Scope of Work (SOW); you must include a description of mural concept design, a sketch of mural, budget and timeline for project.

-- Prevailing Wage must be adhered to if projects are over $2,000.00. *If mural is on any public property – Denver, CDOT, Federal, RTD or Denver Public Schools – prevailing wage will apply.
+- Prevailing Wage must be adhered to if projects are over $2,000.00 and if mural is installed in public property - Denver, CDOT, Federal, RTD or Denver Public Schools – prevailing wage payrolls will need to be recorded on www.lcptracker.net.
 An additional meeting will be required of awardees on public property to explain these policies.

 - An activities report is required at the mid-point of the project (this will include spending to date and proposed changes to the budget).